nguyenhphilip/camino/content/posts/Introduction.md

 > Your friendly neighbor, Phil

-After posting the update, I thought of my parents and the argument we had a few days prior about my decision to walk the Camino.
+After posting the update to Facebook, I thought of my parents and the argument we had a few days prior about my decision to walk the Camino.
 They believed I was being reckless, that I should’ve taken the opportunity at Boston University; that I, at the age of 24, should have my life figured out.
 I felt like a disappointment, a terrible son.
 But this was the path I wanted to walk, and I needed them to know that.

 I wrote a journal entry expressing my frustrations: